GyulyVGC/sniffnet/README.md

 - 🔉 set custom notifications to inform you when defined network events occur
 - 🎨 choose the style that fits you the most from 4 different available themes
 - 🕵️ inspect each of your network connections in real time
-- 📁 save complete textual report with detailed information for each network connection:
+- 📁 save complete textual reports with detailed information for each network connection:
   * source and destination IP addresses
   * source and destination ports
   * carried protocols
   * amount of exchanged packets and bytes
   * initial and final timestamp of information exchange
 - ... and more!

 ## IP geolocation and network providers (ASN)